 Vertebrate hormone receptors are highly conserved through evolution in a broad range of taxa but extent and type of effects may differ between fish species.
 Hence, extrapolation of effect concentrations between fish species is difficult.
 The studies available for 3-BC point to comparable effects in at least two different teleost fish species.
-Additionally, the developmental toxicity data for rodents presented in section 5.2. show that effects on estrogen and/or antiandrogen sensitive endpoints are also present in mammals.
+Additionally, the developmental toxicity data for rodents as reviewed by Hass et al. (2012) presented in section 5.2. suggest that effects on estrogen and/or antiandrogen sensitive endpoints are also present in mammals.
 Thus, 3-BC, due to the highly conserved mode of estrogenic and/or anti androgenic action, might affect a broad range of wildlife animals and not only fish.

-Vertebrate-type sex steroids and related receptors have been detected in a range of invertebrate taxa.
+Vertebrate-type sex steroids and the related receptors have been detected in a range of invertebrate taxa.
 However, there are still substantial gaps with regard to our knowledge on sex steroid receptors in many invertebrate phyla.
 As emphasised by OECD (2012), structurally related molecules may have other functions in invertebrates than in vertebrates.
-For instance, in the rotifer Brachionus manjavacas progesterone appears to induce the transition from asexual to sexual reproduction.
-Hence, this hormone seems to be conserved over a wide range of phyla, yet with a changed function (Stout et al. 2010).
-The fact that ecdysteroids are structurally similar to steroid estrogens explains that the latter may affect moulting in crustaceans.
+For instance, in the rotifer Brachionus manjavacas progesterone appears to induce the transition from asexual to sexual reproduction (Stout et al. 2010).
+The fact that ecdysteroids are structurally similar to steroidal estrogens explains that the latter may affect moulting in crustaceans.
 Testosterone and a number of known estrogen receptor agonists (e.g. bisphenol A and 4-nonylphenol) appear to function as anti-ecdysteroids in crustaceans (LeBlanc, 2007).

 Endocrine systems of invertebrates differ substantially from those of vertebrates.
-In addition - given that invertebrate species are extremely diverse in their biology and physiology - there are also considerable differences between the endocrine systems of various invertebrate taxa.
 Nevertheless, some conclusions can be drawn from the evaluation of the data compiled for the model substances bisphenol A (EC No. 201-245-8), 4-tert-octylphenol (EC No. 205-426-2), tributyltin (EC No. 215-958-7) and triphenyltin (EC No. 211-358-4).
 Effects of the estrogen receptor agonists bisphenol A (EC No. 201-245-8) and 4-tert-octylphenol (EC No. 205-426-2) on invertebrates were observed at similar or even lower concentrations than effects on fish.
-Highest toxicity was observed in molluscs, copepods and echinoderms, i.e. species that are not yet part of the OECD testing framework for endocrine disrupters (echinoderms) or that have only recently been included (copepods, molluscs).
-Thus, owing to the comparable mode of action of 3-BC to other xenoestrogens like bisphenol A (EC No. 201-245-8), nonylphenol branched and linear and 4-tert-octylphenol (EC No. 205-426-2), effects of 3-BC on invertebrate species are likely and they may occur at lower effect concentrations then it is inferrable from the available fish data.
-Generally, having in mind our current knowledge on endocrine disruption and the underlying endocrine processes in invertebrates, it is difficult to predict which invertebrate taxa or species will be most strongly affected by which endocrine mechanism of action and hence, which concentration can be assumed to be sufficiently safe in the environment.
+Thus, owing to the comparable mode of action of 3-BC to other xenoestrogens like bisphenol A (EC No. 201-245-8), nonylphenol, branched and linear and 4-tert-octylphenol (EC No. 205-426-2), effects of 3-BC on invertebrate species cannot be excluded.